joelstrohmeier/website/src/blog/start-learning-about-accessibility-part-2.md

 - the typewriter
 - electric toothbrushes
 - bendy straws
-- the lowered curbs on pavements 'curb cuts'.
+- the lowered curbs on pavements &mdash; also known as 'curb cuts'.

 Below we'll look closer at why it might be that accessibility consideration often leads to innovation.